What do we do?

 Job title: Student Opportunities Coordinator (Events)

-Job description: Hi, I’m Alys and I’m the Student Events Coordinator here at UEASU.
+Job description: Hi, i'm Alys and I'm the Student Events Coordinator here at UEASU.
 I can help you plan and carry out events that you may want to hold and guide you through all of the steps to make your event as successful as possible.
-As well as this, I can give advice on risk assessments, trips and external events such as your society’s annual ball that you may have.
-For any questions, please pop in and see me or drop me an email to book in a meeting.
+As well as this, I can give advice on risk assessments, trips and external events such as your society's annual ball that you may have.

 Job Title: Student Opportunities Coordinator